numat/midas/README.md

 reactor.run()
 ```

 This looks more complex, but the advantages are well worth it at scale.
-Essentially,
-`sleep`ing is replaced by scheduling functions with twisted.
-This allows your code
+Essentially, sleeping is replaced by scheduling functions with twisted.
+This
-to do other things while waiting for responses.
+allows your code to do other things while waiting for responses.

 We try hiding some of the mess of asynchronous programming here.
-This makes some
+This makes
-assumptions on use case.
+some assumptions on use case.
 Namely, the `get` method is not guaranteed to be
 updated by the time you read it.
 If this sounds like an issue for you, you can
 dive into the async logic and create your own callbacks.